Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Inter-Slice Switching in 3GPP SBA - Standard Principles

 \subsection{Principles for Inter-Slice Switching}

 A network slice in SBA is commonly identified through an identifier namely S-NSSAI (Single Network Slice Selection Assistance Information).
-The 3GPP standard procedures for the management of network slices usually deal with a set of S-NSSAIs, which form an \textit{NSSAI}.
-Every PLMN (Public Land Mobile Network) domain supports a specific set of S-NSSAIs for users which is termed as \textit{Configured NSSAI}.
-A user can have subscriptions to multiple S-NSSAIs in a network.
-An S-NSSAI with which a user has an active subscription with, is termed as a \textit{Subscribed S-NSSAI}.
-A user, however, can only avail services of a slice (e.g., establishing a PDU session to a DN over it), if the network allows connectivity over the slice.
-A set of slices to which the user is allowed to connect to at any given time is termed as \textit{Allowed NSSAI}.
-A user can access a maximum of eight slices at most, simultaneously.
+The 3GPP standard procedures in a sliced network usually deal with a set of S-NSSAIs, which form an \textit{NSSAI}.
+Every PLMN (Public Land Mobile Network) domain supports a specific set of S-NSSAIs for UEs known as \textit{Configured NSSAI}.
+A UE can have subscriptions to multiple S-NSSAIs in a network.
+An S-NSSAI with which a UE has an active subscription is referred to as a \textit{Subscribed S-NSSAI}.
+A UE, however, can only avail services of a slice (e.g., establishing a PDU session to a DN over it), if the network allows connectivity over the slice.
+A set of slices to which the UE is allowed to connect to at any given time is termed as \textit{Allowed NSSAI}.
+A UE can access up to eight slices at a time.

 In principle, a UE can only switch to a slice if it is present in its \textit{Allowed NSSAI}.
-If a user wishes to access a slice to which it is subscribed to, but is currently not present in the \textit{Allowed NSSAI}, it can request the network to include the slice in the \textit{Allowed NSSAI} by sending a \textit{Requested NSSAI} through a ``Registration" process (discussed later).
+If a UE wishes to access a slice to which it is subscribed to, but is currently not present in the \textit{Allowed NSSAI}, it can request the network to include the slice in the \textit{Allowed NSSAI} by sending a \textit{Requested NSSAI} through a Registration procedure (discussed later).
 A \textit{Requested NSSAI} refers to the set of slices (S-NSSAIs) requested by the UE to be included in the \textit{Allowed NSSAI}.
-If a user/UE does not specifically request the network for a particular slice (S-NSSAI), the network serves the UE via at least one \textit{default S-NSSAI} (slice), which is chosen from the \textit{Subscribed S-NSSAIs} of the user/UE.
+If a UE does not explicitly request the network for a particular slice (S-NSSAI), the network serves the UE via at least one \textit{default S-NSSAI} (slice), which is chosen from the \textit{Subscribed S-NSSAIs} of the UE.